alworx/console-client/README-Docker.md

 # pCloud console-client Docker Image

-**NOTE**: The docker image is done rather quick and is run as root user with `--privileged` argument, use at your own risk and backup data before getting started!
+**NOTE**: The docker image was done rather quick'n'dirty and is run as root user with `--privileged` argument, use at your own risk and backup data before getting started!

-If `pCloudDrive` fuse mount is not needed, the `--privileged` argument can be left out - but prepare to have the log spammed with errors about that.
+If `pCloudDrive` fuse mount is not needed, the `--privileged` argument can be left out - but prepare to have the logs spammed with errors about that.

 ## Build Docker Image